thraxy/Expense-Tracker/README.md

 - **React-Router**: A routing library for React applications that enables navigation and routing between different components/pages.
 - **Chart.js**: A popular charting library for creating interactive and visually appealing charts and graphs.
 - **Axios**: A promise-based HTTP client for making API requests from the browser.
-- **Bootstrap**: A CSS framework that provides a collection of styles, components, and utilities for building a responsive and modern web interfaces.
+- **Bootstrap**: A CSS framework that provides a collection of styles, components, and utilities for building responsive and modern web interfaces.
 - **Font Awesome**: A library of scalable vector icons that can be customized and easily added to the application.

 ## Installation